TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 - [**Zhihu**](https://www.zhihu.com/people/dva13304)

 # 🔥 News
+- *2025.03*, I'll be joining UNC Chapel Hill for my PhD, advised by Prof. Weitong Zhang!
+- *2025.03*, One paper has been accepted by ICLR 2025 Workshop on World Models.
 - *2024.03*, Summer intern offer received from [Su Lab](https://cseweb.ucsd.edu/~haosu/), UCSD!
 See you in San Diego in summer if everything goes smoothly!
 - *2023.09*, &nbsp;🎉🎉 Homepage has been set up.